 Miscellaneous Costs on Manaslu Circuit trek

-Miscellaneous cost on Manaslu trek includes charging your electronic gadgets, hot shower, and WiFi.
-In some tea houses, all these services are available free of costs.
-But most of the teahouses charge few dollars for these extra services.
+Miscellaneous cost on Manaslu trek includes charging your electronic gadgets, hot shower, Wifi etc. In some tea houses at lower altitude, all these services can be available free of costs.
+But most of the teahouses at lower or high altitude charges few additional dollars for these extra services.

 Also, if you visit monasteries or stupas, they might expect a bit donation for the maintenance of the area.
-In Nepal, tipping the guide or porter is not mandatory.
-But at the end of the trek, if you’re satisfied by their services, you can express thanks in the form of little tips.
+In Nepal, tipping the guide or porter is expected at the end of the trek.
+If you’re satisfied by the service they deliver, you can express thanks in the form of tips.

-For all these miscellaneous services you can separate USD 200.
+For all these miscellaneous services you can separate USD 250 to USD 300.

 Cost of Clothes, Equipment, and Gears on Manaslu Circuit trek